brown-band/website/pages/scripts/2001-2002/fall/harvard.md

 date: 2001-09-22
 ---

-> _This is the first trial of a virgin scriptwright.
+:script-note[This is the first trial of a virgin scriptwright.
 As you may notice, it runs a little long, and was cut both for length and for content (who knew people would be upset by Lawrence Summers references?).
-It exists here in its original form._
+It exists here in its original form.]

 ## Pregame